What kind of leader do you want to be? What types of organizations do you want to lead?

 The Emerging Leaders Program is an eight (8) week leadership development experience.
 This program helps students to learn about the connections between their individual values, Strengths, and the process of leadership.
-Throughout the program students will set their foundation for their own personal philosophy of leadership.
+Throughout the program, students will set the foundation for their own personal philosophy of leadership.

-Create your blueprints to success by attending the annual student organization training session which is typically held on the second Friday of September at the being of the fall term.
-This gives students organizations a way to complete the final steps of registering their organizations by taking part in Financial, Authorized Signers and Engage Training while also obtaining updates on policy changes from over the summer.
+Create your blueprints to success by attending the annual student organization training session, which is typically held on the second Friday of September at the being of the fall term.
+This gives student organizations a way to complete the final steps of registering their organizations by taking part in Financial, Authorized Signers, and Engage Training while also obtaining updates on policy changes over the summer.

 Social Justice Leadership Series

 These monthly sessions will focus on leadership from different perspectives.
 Students, faculty, and staff are invited to join us to be able to continue to expand their knowledge of different theories and industry perspectives on leadership.
 The Social Justice Leadership Series is a collaboration between the Division of Student Affairs (Intercultural Center, Center for Gender & Sexuality, and Student Involvement & Leadership), the Center for Global Engagement, and various campus and community partners.